 - breathing devices such as CPAP, EPAP, BPAP and ASV

-Surgery is often the last option and is aimed at increasing the size of the airway, reshaping the nose, removing tonsils, adenoids or other excessive tissues, or implanting plastic rods into the soft palate.
+is often the last option and is aimed at increasing the size of the airway, reshaping the nose, removing tonsils, adenoids or other excessive tissues, or implanting plastic rods into the soft palate for more on plastic surgery.
 However, there is always a risk of infections and complications, therefore, surgery should only be used as the last resort.